-Alberg’s job is to manage the brand image while letting influencers naturally express themselves.
+Alberg’s job is to manage the company image while letting influencers naturally express themselves.
 “We don’t want to force it,” Alberg says.
 “You want it to be very authentic to them and how they use it.
 If they don’t position the logo out, that’s fine.
 If they want to put stickers on the bottles, that’s fine.
 That stuff resonates with the consumer more.”

 Most outdoor brands build their influencer campaigns around a three-tiered human pyramid.
 At the top are one or two sponsored athletes and professional filmmakers.
 Down a level sit less than 1,000 middle-of-the-road influencers, those with somewhere between 10,000 and 25,000 followers.
 The foundation is supported by as many as 30,000 microinfluencers, with as few as 1,000 followers each.
-All appear prominently on brand websites, even those of small retailers like Next Adventure, along with their “stories.”
+All appear prominently on company websites, even those of small retailers like Next Adventure, along with their “stories.”

 The rule of thumb for many years has been to pay influencers a dollar amount equal to 1% of their follower count per contracted post.
 Best, with his some 600,000 followers, could charge $6,000 per post.
 Compare that to a full-page color spread in Outside Magazine, which runs $101,750.

 New Hydro Flask colors signed by the company's ambassadors